Justin-Insight/mymindteam.com/content/test/child/targeted-subject-testing-children.md

       background_color: white
     - heading: Test for <span class="underline underline--accent">dyscalculia</span>.
       subheading: >-
         Dyscalculia can cause issues with math.
-You may be struggling with dyscalculia if they:
+Your child may be struggling with dyscalculia if they:
       body: |-
         * Struggle to count, especially in their heads.
         * Confuse common mathematical symbols (i.e. +,-, x).